Meeting the challenge of disruptive change – keep up, or fall behind

 High street stores still get people through their doors for the express purposes of look at the physical products before they buy, but how long will it be before this stream of customers dries up too?
-How long will it be before we start getting semi-tangible holographic examples of products projected into our homes?
+How long will it be before consumers start getting semi-tangible holographic examples of products projected into their homes?

 Short URL & title:

 Keep up, or fall behind – The challenge of disruptive change — https://www.torbenrick.eu/t/r/qmp

 If you enjoyed this article, please take 5 seconds to share it on your social network.
 Thanks!